JoseExposito/touchegg/README.md

 Run Touchégg manually by running the command `touchegg` or reboot to get started.

+Included by default on elementary OS 6 and Zorin OS 16.

 ## Red Hat, Fedora and derivatives

 On Fedora, openSUSE and CentOS (EPEL) it is recommended to use the